hikeventures/hikeventures.github.io/_posts/reviews/2013-04-08-gear-review-sea-to-summit-ultra-sil-drysack.markdown

 layout: post
 ---

 Recently, I purchased a new backpack and was in need of getting a dry sack where I can stuff my clothes etc. in to keep them dry in case of rain while on the trail.
-So I took a look on the Sea to Summit Ultra-Sil Drysack for my next hiking, backpacking and packrafting trips and here is a short review.
+So I took a look on the Sea to Summit Ultra-Sil Drysack for my next hiking, backpacking and packrafting trips and here is a short review. {% include disclaimer.html %}

 <a href="http://amzn.to/1nUEHcS" rel="nofollow"><img src="http://farm9.staticflickr.com/8391/8619175883_3cfc41c0df_c.jpg" alt="Sea to Summit Ultra Sil Dry Sack"></a>
 <!--more-->